Inside the Worldwide Anglican Church

 The design dates back from the late 1500s, of Church of England.
 Adjustments have been made for the Worldwide Anglican Church Mission.

 On September 28th, 1921, in the City of Chicago, George Alexander McGuire, a black Bishop born in South Africa, who was rejected by the administration of the Anglican Church after he had been elected to the office of Bishop, was consecrated first Bishop and Primate.

 Outreach & Current Status

-Countries: Barbados, Burundi, Democratic Republic of the Congo, India, Japan, Kenya, Philippines, South Africa, Southern Sudan, Uganda, United State of America, Rwanda and other countries in West Africa and West Indies.
+Countries: Argentina, Barbados, Brazil, Burundi, The Democratic Republic of the Congo, Colombia, Ecuador, India, Japan, Kenya, Nepal, Pakistan, Philippines, Peru, South Africa, Southern Sudan, Uganda, United Kingdom, United State of America, Rwanda and other countries in West Africa and West Indies.
 The Worldwide Anglican Church has purview over 700 parishes and 800 clergies across five continents which will enhance the unified traditional Anglican faith.

 Order of Clergy

 Patriarch, Matriarch, Archbishop, Bishop, Archdeacon, Vicar General, Canon, Priest, Deacon, SubDeacon, Laity.